IRS Forms

 Employee level tests

 A qualified zone employee is someone who performs substantially all services for you within the zone and whose principal residence is also inside the zone while providing those services.
-Employment must generally last at least 90 days, with narrow exceptions for misconduct or disability.
+Employment must generally last at least 90 days, with a narrow exception for termination due to misconduct.

 Who is excluded